-T3: The tumor has grown into major veins or perinephric tissue, the connective, fatty tissue around the kidneys.
+T3: The tumor has grown into major veins within the kidney or perinephric tissue, which is the connective, fatty tissue around the kidneys.
 However, it has not grown into the adrenal gland on the same side of the body as the tumor.
 The adrenal glands are located on top of each kidney and produce hormones and adrenaline to help control heart rate, blood pressure, and other body functions.
 In addition, the tumor has not spread beyond Gerota's fascia, an envelope of tissue that surrounds the kidney.

 T4: The tumor has spread to areas beyond Gerota's fascia and extends into the adrenal gland on the same side of the body as the tumor.

-Node.
 The “N” in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs that help fight infection.
 Lymph nodes near the kidneys are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.

 NX: The regional lymph nodes cannot be evaluated.